jhvst/jhvst.github.io/projects/rivi/semantics/main.md

 Reduce {q=FS(FS(FZ))} {r} {n} o = MkPhase Slash (SomeVect (S n))
 ```

 Where `q` is defined as the rank of the array.
 A reduce on a scalar is always of the same shape, with a vector it transforms the vector into _SomeScalar_, whereas with a matrix the resulting vector is a _SomeVect_ of the length of the matrices' row length.
-This is made possible by modeling the _Shape_ type to be a matrix in all cases:
+This also suggests in more concrete terms what it means to talk about denotational semantics: it's not about the values of the array, but instead what form do the results have.
+In our example, this is made possible by modeling the _Shape_ type to be a matrix in each case:

 ```idris
 data Shape: (rank: Fin 3) -> Dim rows stride len -> Type where